-Audit Committee: The Audit Committee held ten meetings during 2007.
+Audit Committee: The Audit Committee held nine meetings during 2008.
 The Committee presently consists of Messrs.
-Bayly, Smith and Ussery.
-Ms. Obama also served on the Audit Committee until her resignation from the Board in May 2007.
+Bayly and Ussery and Ms. Sardini.
 The Audit Committee is composed entirely of independent directors (in accordance with the New York Stock Exchange listing standards and SEC rules).
-In addition, the Board of Directors has determined that Mr. Bayly, the chairperson of the Audit Committee, is qualified as an audit committee financial expert within the meaning of SEC regulations and the Board has determined that he has accounting and related financial management expertise within the meaning of the listing standards of the New York Stock Exchange.
+In addition, the Board of Directors has determined that Messrs.
+Bayly and Ussery and Ms. Sardini are each qualified as an audit committee financial expert within the meaning of SEC regulations and the Board has determined that each of them has accounting and related financial management expertise within the meaning of the listing standards of the New York Stock Exchange.
 The Committee reviews and approves the scope and cost of all services (including non-audit services) provided by the firm selected to conduct the audit.
 The Committee also monitors the effectiveness of the audit effort and financial reporting, and inquires into the adequacy of financial and operating controls.
 The report of the Audit Committee is set forth later in this proxy statement.

-Compensation Committee: The Compensation Committee held six meetings in 2007.
+Compensation Committee: The Compensation Committee held seven meetings in 2008.
+In addition, there was also one written consent approved by the Committee in 2008.
 The Committee presently consists of Messrs.
-Bayly, O'Connell and Ussery.
+Ussery and Smith and Ms. Ferguson.
 The Committee is composed entirely of non-management, independent directors.
 The Compensation Committee reviews and approves salaries and other matters relating to compensation of the senior officers of the Company, including the administration of the TreeHouse Foods, Inc. Equity and Incentive Plan.
 The Compensation Committee also reviews the Company's general compensation and benefit policies and programs, administers the Company's 401(k) plan, and recommends director compensation programs to the Board of Directors.
 The report of the Compensation Committee is set forth later in this proxy statement.

-Nominating and Corporate Governance Committee: The Nominating and Corporate Governance Committee held seven meetings in 2007.
-The Committee presently consists of Ms. Diana S. Ferguson, who was elected to the Board in January 2008, and Messrs.
-O'Connell and Smith.
-Ms. Obama also served on the Committee prior to her resignation from our Board in May 2007.
-The Committee is composed entirely of non- management, independent directors.
-The Nominating and Corporate Governance Committee met in February 2008 to propose the nominees whose election to the Company's Board of Directors is a subject of this proxy statement.
-The purposes of the

-Nominating and Corporate Governance Committee are (i) to identify individuals qualified to become members of the Board, (ii) to recommend to the Board the persons to be nominated for election as directors at any meeting of the stockholders, (iii) in the event of a vacancy on or increase in the size of the Board, to recommend to the Board the persons to be nominated to fill such vacancy or additional Board seat, (iv) to recommend to the Board the persons to be nominated for each committee of the Board, (v) to develop and recommend to the Board a set of corporate governance guidelines applicable to the Company, including the Company's Code of Ethics, and (vi) to oversee the evaluation of the Board.
+Nominating and Corporate Governance Committee: The Nominating and Corporate Governance Committee held seven meetings in 2008.
+The Committee presently consists of Mr. O'Connell, Ms. Ferguson and Ms. Sardini.
+The Committee is composed entirely of non-management, independent directors.
+The Nominating and Corporate Governance Committee also met in February 2009 to propose the nominees whose election to the Company's Board of Directors is a subject of this proxy statement.
+The purposes of the Nominating and Corporate Governance Committee are (i) to identify individuals qualified to become members of the Board, (ii) to recommend to the Board the persons to be nominated for election as directors at any meeting of the stockholders, (iii) in the event of a vacancy on or increase in the size of the Board, to recommend to the Board the persons to be nominated to fill such vacancy or additional Board seat, (iv) to recommend to the Board the persons to be nominated for each committee of the Board, (v) to develop and recommend to the Board a set of corporate governance guidelines applicable to the Company, including the Company's Code of Ethics, and (vi) to oversee the evaluation of the Board.
 The Nominating and Corporate Governance Committee will consider nominees who are recommended by stockholders, provided such recommendations are made in accordance with the nominating procedures set forth in the Company's By-laws.
 The report of the Nominating and Corporate Governance Committee is set forth later in this proxy statement.

-STOCK OWNERSHIP

-Holdings of Management
+STOCK OWNERSHIPHoldings of Management